Digital textile printing: Production requirements

 Another benefit of aqueous-based sublimation ink is the absence of hazardous components as found in UV-curable, solvent and, even, in latex inks.
 When executed properly, direct to media printing with disperse ink is achievable on uncoated fabrics and offers maximum print-through; this is essential in applications viewed from both sides, such as with flag printing.
 As such, products can be sold at a higher margin, with a ‘green’ label and with a higher quality.
 Other media and ink combinations cannot allow this.

 The biggest advantage of direct to media is drastically reduced waste.
 This method doesn't need printing on transfer paper first before calendering (or heat-pressing) it onto the media.
 Waste is both an economical and an ecological factor in print production.
 Print speed doesn't account for much if a large portion is being thrown away as waste due to incompatibility of media, ink, treatment or lack of know-how.
+Overall, digital textile printing offers a more sustainable option than traditional signage.
+Fabric made from recycled fibers contributes to lower environmental impact in display applications.

 The qualities of the printed end product should fit the needs of the application.
 Longevity, fastness and hand properties are important.
 Post-processing is something to think about: is the printed material easily confectioned, applied or handled.
 Should it be washed or does it need a finish (e.g. fire retardant, water repellent).
 A washed textile no longer has coating or ink residues and will, therefore, have a better feel.
 Moreover, it will be less prone to stains and it will last longer.
 However, digital textile printing fabric will fade out with repeated washings, so it should be labeled as dry cleaning only, and the best way is washing by hand with cold water or using washing machine with gentle cycle and use mild detergent.

 An alternative which does not require expensive equipment and dyes is Inkjet Fabric Printing which uses a standard inkjet printer (e.g. HP, Epson, Canon, Lexmark) and specially treated, paper-backed fabric sheets.
 Inkjet fabric sheets are currently available in cotton, bamboo and silk on Amazon and other websites.
 The removable paper backing makes the fabric stiff enough to go through your inkjet printer.
 Once the ink is dry (1 hour to overnight for heavy ink coverage), simply remove the paper backing, follow the directions for a water dip to set the ink, let the fabric dry, and you are ready to sew.